chonchol-alzaf/interview-project/README.md

 # Question
-1. Check `api/orders` this request life cycle.
+1. Check `api/orders` this api.
 How can we optimize and standard this code?
-2. Check `api/orders/{order_id}` this request life cycle.
+2. Check `api/orders/{order_id}` this api.
 How can we optimize & standard this code?